kawamataryo/sky-follower-bridge/README.md

 ## 🚀 How to use
 1. Open your Twitter [Follower](https://twitter.com/following) or [Follow](https://twitter.com/followers) or [list members](), [blocking](https://twitter.com/settings/blocked/all) page.
-2. Launch the Sky Follower Bridge Chrome extension.
+2. Press `Alt + L` shortcut or click on the toolbar icon to launch the Sky Follower Bridge.
 3. Input your Bluesky login email or handle and [App password](https://bsky.app/settings/app-passwords).
 4. Execute the user search.
 5. Bluesky users will appear in the Follower list.